JFK (film)

-JFK (released under the subtitle The Story That Won’t Go Away) is a 1991 American epic political thriller film written and directed by Oliver Stone.
-The film examines the investigation into the assassination of John F. Kennedy by district attorney Jim Garrison, who came to believe there was a conspiracy to assassinate Kennedy and that Lee Harvey Oswald did not act alone.
+JFK is a 1991 American epic political thriller film co-written and directed by Oliver Stone.
+The film examines the investigation into the assassination of John F. Kennedy by New Orleans district attorney Jim Garrison, who came to believe there was a government conspiracy to assassinate Kennedy and that Lee Harvey Oswald was a scapegoat.

-The film's screenplay was adapted by Stone and Zachary Sklar from the books On the Trail of the Assassins (1988) by Jim Garrison and Crossfire: The Plot That Killed Kennedy (1989) by Jim Marrs.
-Stone described this account as a "counter-myth" to the Warren Commission's "fictional myth."
-JFK became embroiled in controversy at the time of its release.
-Many major American newspapers ran editorials accusing Stone of taking liberties with historical facts, including the film's implication that Kennedy's Vice President (and eventual successor) Lyndon B. Johnson was part of a coup d'état to kill Kennedy.
+The film's screenplay was adapted by Stone and Zachary Sklar from the books On the Trail of the Assassins by Garrison and Crossfire: The Plot That Killed Kennedy by Jim Marrs.
+Stone described this account as a "counter-myth" to the Warren Commission's "fictional myth".
+JFK's embrace of conspiracy theories made it controversial.
+Many major American newspapers ran editorials accusing Stone of spreading untruths, including the claim that Kennedy was killed as part of a coup d'état to install Vice President Lyndon B. Johnson in his place.

-Despite the controversy, JFK received critical praise for the performances of its cast, Stone's directing, score, editing, and cinematography.
-The film gradually picked up momentum at the box office after a slow start, earning over $205 million in worldwide gross, making it the sixth highest-grossing film of 1991 worldwide.
-JFK was nominated for eight Academy Awards, including Best Picture, and won two for Best Cinematography and Best Editing.
+Despite the controversy, JFK received critical praise for its performances, directing, score, editing, and cinematography.
+It also gradually picked up momentum at the box office after a slow start, grossing over $205 million worldwide, making it the sixth highest-grossing film of 1991 worldwide and Stone's highest-grossing film to date.
+It was nominated for eight Academy Awards, including Best Picture, and won two for Best Cinematography and Best Film Editing.
 It was the first of three films Stone made about American presidents, followed by Nixon (1995) and W. (2008).